3 Key Factors Practically Guaranteed to Move Gold in 2017

 Gold rally has legs as military risks rise

 Many view Trump’s jabs and challenges as humorous or light-hearted, merely a quirk of the President-elect’s personality.
 Yet Barron’s William Pesek asks an important question: what if the Asian nations have a different sense of humor?

 As if there wasn’t already enough tension between Washington and Pyongyang, North Korea’s capital, Trump recently created even more.
 In one tweet, he practically forbid the isolated nation from building a nuclear weapon that can reach the U.S. And while few approve of Kim Jong Un’s regime, experts like Bradley Martin believe that much of the dictator’s military posturing is done to appease his generals and agitate Washington.
 The real concern, Martin finds, is that Kim’s generals may try to force his hand towards displaying North Korea’s military might to the U.S.

 Likewise, Pesek thinks Trump has underestimated the impeding pushback from China’s president Xi Jinping, who might very well respond in bold fashion in terms of both trade and military movement.

 As concerning as these developments are, there’s no question that they bode well for gold.
 Pesek explains that last’s year’s 9% gold rally has legs as geopolitics trump economics in the world’s most dynamic region.
 Plus, rising tensions between the U.S. and North Korea make the forecast of a 12%-13% increase in gold in 2017 seem conservative.
-When one adds to this a potential crisis in the South China Sea and Trump’s plan to introduce more U.S. warships, it seems as though it could be only a matter of time until gold bullion’s safe-haven appeal reignites.donald trump, federal reserve, india
+When one adds to this a potential crisis in the South China Sea and Trump’s plan to introduce more U.S. warships, it seems as though it could be only a matter of time until gold bullion’s safe-haven appeal reignites.donald trump, Featured, federal reserve, india